For most types of crochet, you don’t need any supplies beyond your hook and yarn. But with Tunisian crochet, you do need to expand your toolkit.

 If you’re curious about trying Tunisian crochet on a regular hook, a good place to start in is with Tunisian entrelac crochet.

-Once you’re ready to get a specialty Tunisian crochet hook, there are a few kinds to choose from.
+Once you’re ready to get a Tunisian crochet hook, there are options.

 1. Tunisian crochet hooks with one head